Reuben Goodall

-Reuben Goodall (born 20 November 2003) is an Australian racing driver currently competing for Tickford Autosport in the Super2 Series.
+Reuben Jakob Goodall (born 20 November 2003) is an Australian racing driver currently competing for Tickford Autosport in the Super2 Series.

 Career

 Goodall began karting in 2015, competing until 2022.
 Racing in his native Australia, Goodall most notably finished second in the 2021 Australian Karting Championship standings in the TAG 125 class.
 In 2022, Goodall also made his debut in car racing, competing in the Toyota Gazoo Racing Australia 86 Series for Sieders Racing Team.
 In his first season in car racing, Goodall scored a lone podium at Sandown and ended the year 15th in points.

 Remaining with Sieders Racing Team for his sophomore season in the Toyota Gazoo Racing Australia 86 Series, Goodall scored his first podium of the season at Townsville, before finishing second in all three races at Sandown en route to a fourth-place points finish.
 During 2023, Goodall also made a one-off appearance in the V8 SuperUtes series, in which he scored pole on debut at Adelaide.

 In 2024, Goodall stepped up to the Super2 Series as he joined Gomersall Motorsport to make his series debut.
 In his maiden season in the series, Goodall took a best result of seventh at Bathurst, as he ended the year 15th in points after withdrawing from the season-ending round at Adelaide after crashing in qualifying.

 Goodall returned to the Super2 Series in 2025, switching to Tickford Autosport for his sophomore season.
-Finishing 12th and sixth in the firsr round at Sydney, Goodall then took his maiden series podium at Symmons Plains in race one by finishing second, before finishing fourth in race two.
+Finishing 12th and sixth in the first round at Sydney, Goodall then took his maiden series podium at Symmons Plains in race one by finishing second, before finishing fourth in race two.
 In the following round at Townsville, Goodall finished second in both races, before finishing no higher than 10th in Queensland.
+Goodall then ended the season with two more podiums at Bathurst and Adelaide en route to a fourth-place points finish.

+In late 2025, Tickford Autosport retained Goodall for the 2026 Super2 Series, as well as installing him as a co-driver to Thomas Randle for the endurance races in the Supercars Championship, as well as a wildcard appearance at the Townsville 500.